ogaryu/autodesk-forge-php-basic-sample/README.md

 (Heroku) To deploy the app on Heroku, the article is be a step by step guide. https://devcenter.heroku.com/articles/deploying-php

+## Description
+Client-side calls serveral ajax requests to its server with RESTful API.

+HTML view is composed with layout.php and views/main.php.
+Ajax requests are defined in controller.js to catch submit event of each forms.

+Server-side calls Autodesk Forge APIs and manage token on a session.

+index.php calls bootstrap.php and BasicApplication.php, and instanciate app.
+bootstrap.php instantiate core classes through ClassManager.
+BasicApplication.php defines routes to call controller and its method.
+MainController.php is a mainly call Autodesk Forge APIs and return its response to client.

 ## License
 This software is released under the MIT License, see LICENSE.txt.